The Mississippi trial court system consists of Circuit Courts, Chancery Courts, County Courts, Youth Courts, Justice Courts, and Municipal Courts.

 Mississippi Youth CourtsYouth Courts handle all cases involving a juvenile offense, a delinquent child, a child in need of supervision, a neglected child, an abused child or a dependent child.
 There are limited exceptions for particularly violent juvenile offenses, which may be heard in Circuit Court, and child abuse charges that may be heard in Chancery Court custody cases.
 A child is any person under the age of 18.

-In the twenty Mississippi counties that have County Courts, the County Court judge is also the Youth Court judge.
-In seven of the counties without a County Court, the Chancery Court judge hears Youth Court cases.
-In the remaining counties without County Courts, the Chancery Judge appoints a referee to handle Youth Court matters.
+In the 21 Mississippi counties that have County Courts, the County Court judge is also the Youth Court judge.
+In counties without a County Court, Chancery Court judges or their appointed referees sit as Youth Court judges.

 Mississippi Municipal CourtsMunicipal Courts have limited jurisdiction over certain types of criminal cases.